Skip to main content

 What is Phishing, and How Does It Work?

-Phishing is a tactic scammers use to impersonate legitimate companies or individuals using email, text messages or phone calls to trick people into revealing sensitive information such as usernames, passwords, credit card details, other banking and payment information and more.
+How does it work?
+It's a tactic scammers use to impersonate legitimate companies or individuals using email, text messages or phone calls to trick people into revealing sensitive information such as usernames, passwords, credit card details, other banking and payment information and more.

 Think of how fishermen use bait to catch fish — your personal information is the fish in this scenario, the scammer is the fisherman and the bait is the fraudulent email they send you.
 For example, the email might ask you to click on a link and update your information.

-What Are the 3 Most Common Types of Phishing Attacks?
+What Are 8 Types of Phishing?

-What is a Common Example of a Phishing Attempt?
+What is an Example of Phishing?

 "The email would include a link to a site to help the person reset their password, but the site is spoofed," said Dionne.
 "Following the link would take them to the fake site that is branded to look like it belongs to the business, and they would be prompted to enter their existing username and password to create a new one.
 For example, if you have a bank account with Bank of America (BOA), the phishing message would have the BOA logo, and the link the site brings you to would look like a BOA log-in page."